dogriffiths/randpass/README.md

 ## Using randpass to disguise your network connection

 You can use randpass if you want to change your MAC address to a random value.
 This can be useful if you want to use a public wifi network and don't want leak information about your hardware.
-This is an example of how to do that on a Mac:
+This is an example of how to do that on a *nix machine:

-First, close your existing wifi connection:
+First, close your existing wifi connection.
+Either do this manually or with a script.
+On a Mac running Mountain Lion you can use:

      $ sudo /System/Library/PrivateFrameworks/Apple80211.framework/Versions/A/Resources/airport -z

-Then, change your Mac address using randpass:
+Then, change your Mac address using randpass.
+This command sets the MAC address of the en1 network connection:

      $ sudo ifconfig en1 ether $(randpass -m)

-You will then need to connect to the network.
+The en1 connection will typically be your WiFi, but you an check by just typing 'ifconfig'.
+You will then need to re-connect to the network.
 The network will treat your machine as a different piece of hardware and allocate you a new IP address.
 You MAC address will be reset if you reboot.